curtwarfield/duplicacy-cli-wrapper/README.md

 * When prompted for the private `SSH` key, it will normally be in your `.ssh` directory and named `id_rsa`.
 * Be sure to type in the full path to the private `SSH` key when prompted.
 * When prompted to type a storage password, be sure to remember the password because you can't access your backups without it!

+## Getting started
+The wrapper script is written in `bash` and simply just needs to be downloaded and made executable.

+## License
+MIT